imanif/imanif.github.io/_pages/about.md

 In my free time, I like to practice ballet, watch anime, [travel](https://imaniintl.wordpress.com/]), and learn new languages (currently, French).

 ## **news**
-:wolf: April 2025: Accepted PhD offer from UW iSchool!
+- April 2025: Accepted PhD offer from UW iSchool!

-:turtle: August 2025: Start Baggett Fellowship at the University of Maryland
+- August 2025: Start Baggett Fellowship at the University of Maryland

-:mortar_board: May 2024: Graduated from Cornell!
+- May 2024: Graduated from Cornell!